loveencounterflow/pipedreams/README.md

   streams and pull-streams—been interpreted as a termination signal, and I'm not going to change that (although at some point I might as well).

-* When starting out with streams and building fairly simple-minded piplines, sending down either raw pieces of business data or else `null` to indicate termination is enough to satisfy most needs.
+* When starting out with streams and building fairly simple-minded pipelines, sending down either raw pieces of business data or else `null` to indicate termination is enough to satisfy most needs.
 However, when one transitions to more complex environments, raw data is not sufficient any more: When